mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 }
 ```

-?> Type definitions can also be passed to the tree constructor directly:
+Type definitions can also be passed directly to the tree constructor:

 ```js
 const tree = new mar10.Wunderbaum({